-Breast implants are removed for many reasons, whether it be for patient preference, entering a different phase in their life, or from an implant related complication Dr Thomas can help.
+Breast implants are removed for many reasons whether it be for patient preference, entering a different phase in their life, or from an implant-related complication.
+Regardless of the reason, Dr Thomas can help.

 Candidates for breast implant removal

-- Prefer no longer desired to have implants
+- Patient no longer desires to have breast implants

-- Patients concerns about the type of implants they have
+- Patient is concerned about the type of implants they have

 - Breast implant illness